SalemC/creagle-compiler/README.md

 ## Features

 -   **Lexer and Parser**: The compiler includes a lexer and parser for the custom language to convert source code into an abstract syntax tree (AST).
 -   **Semantic Analysis**: Basic semantic analysis is performed during parsing to check for simple language rules and enforce basic constraints.
 -   **Code Generation**: The compiler generates x86-64 Linux assembly code from the AST.
 -   **Example Language**: The custom language is designed to be minimal and straightforward, allowing for a clear understanding of the compilation process.

 ## Structure

 The project structure is organized as follows:

 -   `src/`: Contains the source code of the compiler.
     -   `Lexer/index.ts`: Implements the lexer for tokenization.
     -   `Parser/index.ts`: Implements the parser for creating an abstract syntax tree (AST).
     -   `Generator/index.ts`: Implements the generator for generating x86-64 Linux assembly code.
     -   `main.ts`: Entry point for the compiler.
+-   `examples/`: Includes sample source code files written in the custom language.

 ## Contributing

 Contributions to improve the code, add features, or fix bugs are welcome.
 If you find any issues or have suggestions, please open an [issue](https://github.com/SalemC/creagle-compiler/issues/new).